frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/student.md

 ### 3.6.
 After Saving

-Once you save the Student Form, the student gets created in the system and you will be able to link this docuement to other documents related to Admission, Assessment, Attendance, Student Activity, Student LMS Activity and Fees.
-Further, you will also be able to see a dashboard which will indicate their activities throughout the year.
+Once you save the Student Form, the student gets created in the system and you will be able to link this document to other documents related to Admission, Assessment, Attendance, Student Activity, Student LMS Activity, and Fees.
+Further, you will also be able to see a dashboard that will indicate their activities throughout the year.

 ## 4. Other actions